mattoperry/WPSecRiskPresentation/PITCHME.md

 ---

-@quote[the forecasting and evaluation of financial risks together with the identification of procedures to avoid or minimize their impact]
+@quote[the forecasting and evaluation of risks together with the identification of procedures to avoid or minimize their impact]

 ---